Anvesha06/Calculator/README.md

 # Calculator
-Simple Calculator working done using java
+Simple Calculator working using Android Studio 3.1.0 with Sdk version 26